tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 2020/06/17 14:12:45 Hardware data pushed successfully
 ```

-Now that we have a template and hardware registered we can trigger the workflow for that particular hardware but first a bit of context on what we just did:
+Now that we have our template and hardware data registered we can trigger the
+workflow for that particular hardware on our worker, but first let's look at what we just did:

 1. A template is used to create workflows.
-Template are important because you
+Templates are important because you
-   can create as many workflows you need from a single template.
+   can create as many workflows as you need from a single template.
-2. A workflow needs a target (a hardware) in vagrant it is the worker and it is
-   identified via MAC address.
+2. A workflow needs a target, defined by the hardware data.
+In this Vagrant example
+   it is the worker node that we will start shortly, and it is identified by a MAC address.

 Let's start the workflow where `-t` is the template ID you got when registering
 your template and `-r` contains the variables to replace in the template, in